bokeh/bokeh/sphinx/source/docs/user_guide/plotting.rst

 `Glyph Functions <http://bokeh.pydata.org/docs/reference.html#glyphs-functions>`_
 section to see how they are configured for the ``plotting.py`` interface.

-N.B.: Placement syntax is *not* uniform across glyphs—for example, a ``rect`` glyph requires x- and y-coordinates (to define the center point) as well as ``width`` and ``height`` parameters, while the ``quad`` glyph takes a parameter each for the ``left``, ``right``, ``top``, and ``bottom``
+N.B.: Placement syntax is *not* uniform across glyphs — for example, a ``rect`` glyph requires x- and y-coordinates (to define the center point) as well as ``width`` and ``height`` parameters, while the ``quad`` glyph takes a parameter each for the ``left``, ``right``, ``top``, and ``bottom``